How Giving Changes You

 another withholds unduly, but comes to poverty.

-This is one of those areas of life that is easy to over-spiritualize.
-Many of us imagine a God that sits in heaven watching our every move, and responding to each of our good works or misdeeds with a new set of circumstances.
-If we do good things, we expect God to send us good things in return; if we do wrong, we expect Him to punish us for them.
+Many of us imagine that God sits in heaven watching our every move.
+If we do good things, we expect God to send us good things in return.
+If we do wrong, we expect Him to punish us for them.

 A Level Playing Field

-To use a sports analogy, God is not a referee who calls fouls or awards bonus points on this earth.
+To use a sports analogy, God is not a referee who calls fouls or awards bonus points.
 He gave us all the rules of the game, and turns us loose on an even playing field.
-The outcomes we encounter in life come the way that our actions impact those around us.
+We all make different decisions, and the outcomes of those decisions impact the world around us.

 So what does this mean about generosity and selfishness?
-It means that God doesn’t necessarily sit up in heaven watching to decide whether to send blessing or trouble your way.
+God doesn’t watch from heaven to decide whether to send blessing or trouble your way.
 Instead, He has built the universe in such a way that generosity causes growth, while selfishness causes lack.

-Here’s the secret to the whole thing: Giving changes your future because it changes you.
+Here’s the secret to the whole thing: Giving changes your future because giving changes you.

 Selfishness, on the other hand, only makes your world smaller.
 The more you mistreat people, the less likely they are to continue being part of your life.
 A stingy hand is a closed hand, and a selfish life is a closed life.

-The smaller your life gets, the fewer people you have around you who are willing to help you, to give you advice, or to do business with you.
+The smaller your life gets, the fewer people are willing to help you.
 Selfishness changes your future because it changes you.

 Every time you come to a financial crossroads, you have a decision to make: “Am I going to be generous or selfish?”

 Generosity is the exact opposite.
-Each time you consciously choose to be generous, you move yourself a little bit further down the spectrum of generosity.
+Each time you choose to give, you make yourself a little bit more generous.
 You make your world a little bit bigger.
 You make your heart a little bit bigger.
+That’s how giving changes you.